marttiphpbb/phpbb-ext-phpextcalendar/README.md

 This phpBB extension adds the dependency [fisharebest/ext-calendar](https://github.com/fisharebest/ext-calendar) which provides the PHP calendar functions written in plain PHP as a drop in when PHP on your server was not compiled with --calendar-enabled.

-This could be useful when you use extensions from my [Calendar Set] as they all use PHP Calendar functions.
+This could be useful when you use extensions from my [Calendar Set](https://github.com/marttiphpbb/phpbb-ext-calendarmono/blob/master/doc/calendar-set.md) as they all use PHP Calendar functions.

+After install you should run `composer update` in the root of this extension.
+Or, alternatively, download the composer build with the vendor/ directory included from the latest [Release](https://github.com/marttiphpbb/phpbb-ext-phpextcalendar/releases)

 ## Requirements